Nathan Shepherd: Professional career

+Pre-draft

 On November 20, 2017, it was announced that Shepherd had accepted his invitation to play in the 2018 Senior Bowl.
 He became the first player from Fort Hays State to receive an invitation to the Senior Bowl.
 Shepherd was productive during Senior Bowl practices and had his draft stock rise significantly after displaying speed, power, and technique while going up against the top offensive linemen in the nation.
-Shepherd unfortunately suffered a broken hand during Senior Bowl practice and was unable to participate in the official game.
+Shepherd suffered a broken hand during Senior Bowl practice and was unable to participate in the official game.

 Shepherd attended the NFL Scouting Combine in Indianapolis and completed the majority of combine drills, but opted to skip the bench press due to his fractured hand.
 His performance continued to raise his draft stock and garnered him attention throughout the draft process.
 On March 12, 2018, Shepherd held a pro day at Fort Hays State, but opted to stand on his combine numbers and only performed positional drills for the scouts and team representatives from 16 NFL teams that attended.
 Shepherd attended ten private meetings with team and also performed at private workouts for multiple teams, that included the Dallas Cowboys, Arizona Cardinals, Atlanta Falcons, and Houston Texans.
 At the conclusion of the pre-draft process, Shepherd was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked as the sixth best defensive tackle prospect in the draft by DraftScout.com and Scouts Inc.

 New York Jets

-The New York Jets selected Shepherd in the third round (72nd overall) in the 2018 NFL Draft.
+The New York Jets selected Shepherd in the third round (72nd overall) in the 2018 NFL draft.
 Shepherd was the sixth defensive tackle drafted in 2018 and became only the third player to be drafted in the history of Fort Hays State.
-He became the first player to be drafted from Fort Hays State since Frankie Neal was drafted by the Green Bay Packers in the third round (71st overall) of the 1987 NFL Draft.

-On May 14, 2018, the New York Jets signed Shepherd to a four-year, $3.87 million contract that includes a signing bonus of $987,724.
+He became the first player to be drafted from Fort Hays State since Frankie Neal was selected by the Green Bay Packers in the third round (71st overall) of the 1987 NFL draft.
+On May 14, 2018, the Jets signed Shepherd to a four-year, $3.87 million contract that includes a signing bonus of $987,724.

 Shepherd was suspended for six games for violating the NFL's performance-enhancing drugs policy on September 10, 2019.
 It was revealed that Shepherd underwent a sports hernia surgery in the off-season plus battling a shoulder issue and a herniated disc in his back.
 Shepherd confessed about using the PEDs in an effort to speed up his recovery, which eventually led to his suspension.
 He was reinstated from suspension on October 29, 2019, and was activated on November 1, 2019.

 On March 16, 2022, Shepherd signed a one-year contract extension with the Jets.